oracle/db-sharding/container-based-sharding-deployment/samples/compose-files/docker-compose/README.md

-# Create Containers using docker compose
+# Deploying Oracle Globally Distributed Database Containers using docker-compose

 Below steps provide an example to use `docker-compose` to create the docker network and to create the containers for a Oracle Globally Distributed Database Deployment on a single Oracle Linux 7 host using Docker Containers.